Hawadacirka/ari-ecommerce/README.md

 - CSS3
 - JavaScript
 ## Development
-It is shopping online about the essential Oils.
+It is an ecommerce wesbsite.
 ## Resources
 DEV
 Youtube